Archive for the ‘Hollywood’ Category

 Monday, December 17th, 2007

 So a few years ago I saw Terminator 3.
 To say that I thought it was a bad movie would be a mild understatement.
 It was a train wreck with opening credits and a soundtrack.
-It’s so bad that I actually enjoy the other movies less, knowing that part 3 exists.
+It’s so bad that I actually enjoy the other movies less, ambulance knowing that part 3 exists.

-But next month there’s going to be a TV show, and I’m kind of excited about it.
+But next month there’s going to be a TV show, anesthetist and I’m kind of excited about it.
 I mean sure it’s on FOX which means that they’ll kill it at the first sign that it looks decent, but they lined up a good cast and the previews make it seem pretty interesting.

 On a similar note, it appears that there will soon be a new Star Wars live action show.
 And despite the fact that each of the three last Star Wars movies made T3 look like Shakespeare, I’m still looking forward to that too.